 What Is Dill?

 Dill is a perennial herb belonging to the family of Apiaceae.
-You usually use the herb for your culinary and medicinal requirements.
-Dill possesses tangy, appetizing taste and flavor and flavonoids, amino acids, minerals, and chemical compounds popular as Monoterpenes that are beneficial for your health (1).
+It is typically used for medicinal purposes or used as a seasoning, flavoring, or pickling agent to enhance the taste of foods.
+Dill possesses tangy, appetizing taste and flavor and flavonoids, amino acidsiXA group of organic compounds that join together to form proteins. , minerals, and chemical compounds popular as MonoterpenesiXMain constituents of essential oils; a class of organic compounds (terpenes) with ten carbon backbone. that are beneficial for an expectant mother’s health (1).

 Is It Safe To Use Dill During Pregnancy?

 Yes, you can use dill during pregnancy only for your culinary purposes in small quantities.
 You can have a dash of dill pickle during pregnancy.
-However, avoid using concentrated dill oil during pregnancy as it may prove harmful to your health or fetus.
+However, avoid using concentrated dill oil in your food during pregnancy as it may harm your health or fetus.
 Also, avoid using an excess of dill in pregnancy as it can promote menstruation and put your pregnancy at risk.
-Dill seeds and leaves offer you several medicinal effects, however, avoid therapeutic doses while expecting.
+Dill seeds and leaves have been used traditionally as a natural medicine for their therapeutic properties; however, one should avoid therapeutic doses of dill while expecting.

 8 Health Benefits Of Eating Dill During Pregnancy

 Using dill for culinary purposes during pregnancy can help you have many health benefits.

 1. Protects from bacterial infection